HireDale/daleydose/prescription-finalize.md

 This option is ideal for remote consultations.
 Patients can walk into an affiliated pharmacy or hospital and receive their medication without printed prescriptions, as long as they present a valid ID.

+### **NOTES**
+---
+- The application displays the confirmation message “**Finalize and send out this prescription?**” before sending.
+- Your device must be connected to the internet to use this option.

 ## **PROBLEMS YOU MIGHT ENCOUNTER**
 ---